Finding The Best Email Marketing Tool For Your Content

 • A/B testing: Test headlines and emails to learn what works for your subscribers and what doesn’t

-Which service I use and recommend
+Which service do I use and recommend

-I use MailerLite.
+I've used MailerLite.
 I can’t even remember how I found MailerLite.
 It could have been from another blogger or an online search.
 Whichever way I’m glad I did.
 Once I admitted to myself I needed to start a subscriber list I started to see what my options were.

 0 comments